kerberos-io/documentation/content/enterprise/installation-cloud/index.md

 [**Traefik**](https://containo.us/traefik/) is a reverse proxy and load balancer which allows you to expose your deployments more easily.
 Kerberos uses Traefik to expose it's APIs more easily.

-By executing following helm command, we will install traefik and link it to a specific DNS name.
-Open the traefik values file, `./enterprise/yaml/traefik/values.yaml`, and update the DNS name to your own domain.

-        dashboard:
-          enabled: true
-    -->   domain: traefik.domain.com
-          serviceType: NodePort
-        rbac:
-            enabled: true

-Add Helm repository and install traefik.
+Add Helm repository and install Traefik.

-    helm repo add stable https://charts.helm.sh/stable
+    helm repo add traefik https://helm.traefik.io/traefik
-    helm install traefik -n kerberos -f ./enterprise/yaml/traefik/values.yaml stable/traefik
+    helm install -n kerberos traefik traefik/traefik

-After installation you should have an IP attached to traefik service, look for it by executing the `get service` command.
+After the installation is completed, you should have an IP address assigned to Traefik service, look for it by executing the `get service` command.
 You will see the ip address in the `EXTERNAL-IP` attribute.

-    kubectl get svc
+    kubectl get svc -n kerberos

       NAME                        TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                      AGE
-        kubernetes                  ClusterIP      10.0.0.1       <none>          443/TCP                      36h
-    --> traefik                     LoadBalancer   10.0.27.93     40.114.168.96   443:31623/TCP,80:31804/TCP   35h
+    > traefik                     LoadBalancer   10.0.27.93     xxx.xxx.xxx.96  443:31623/TCP,80:31804/TCP   35h
-        traefik-dashboard           NodePort       10.0.252.6     <none>          80:31146/TCP                 35h

 Go to your DNS provider and link the domain you've configured in the first step `traefik.domain.com` to the IP address of the `EXTERNAL-IP` attribute.
 When browsing to `traefik.domain.com`, you should see the traefik dashboard showing up.

 ### Ingress-Nginx (alternative for Traefik)